crate/cratedb-toolkit/README.md

 > The retention policy database table is also stored within CrateDB.

 By default, the `ext` schema is used for that, so the effective full-qualified database table name is `"ext"."retention_policy"`.
-It is configurable by using the `--schema` command-line option, or the `CRATEDB_EXT_SCHEMA` environment variable.
+The schema is configurable by using the `--schema` command-line option, or the `CRATEDB_EXT_SCHEMA` environment variable.

 ## Strategies